Copper Family

 The Copper Family are a family of singers of traditional, unaccompanied English folk song.
 Originally from Rottingdean, near Brighton, Sussex, England, the nucleus of the family now live in the neighbouring village of Peacehaven.
 The family first came to the attention of folklorists in the late nineteenth century and received wider attention during the folk revival of the 1960s.

 They have a unique style of harmonised a capella singing, which is in stark contrast to the typical style of solo singing found among English folk singers.
 It is unknown whether this style is a remnant of something that was once popular, or if it is a unique phenomenon.

 Unlike many traditional singers, the family wrote down their own songs.

-Their unusual singing style has been passed down through several generations along with their huge repertoire of local songs.
+Their singing style has been passed down through several generations along with their repertoire of local songs.

 History

 The Copper family has lived in Rottingdean since the sixteenth century, where they have worked as farm bailiffs, publicans, policemen and occasionally as soldiers.
 The songs are thought to have been passed down for hundreds of years; George Copper, born in Rottingdean in 1784, was a celebrated singer in the village.
 Some of the songs which remain in the family, including "The Shepherd of the Downs" (Roud 1215) were taught by George Copper to his grandson James ‘Brasser’ Copper (1845–1924), who passed them on.

 Rudyard Kipling, who lived in Rottingdean, was familiar with the family and mentioned them in Rewards and Fairies (1899).